 EN71-3

-The EN71-3 textile certification shows whether a sample of fabric has undergone a special independent test to ensure it meets EN71-3 requirements.
+The EN71-3 fabric certification shows whether a sample of fabric has undergone a special independent test to ensure it meets EN71-3 requirements.

-With this certificate it means that the fabric has reached European safety standards.
+With this certification it means that the fabric has reached European safety standards.

 EN71 part 3 regulation relates to the chemical properties of fabric.